-Old Control Regime New Control Regime the Civil Service, or give rise to reasonable apprehension of deferred reward or benefit by a fair-minded and informed observer after having considered the relevant facts; (b) the said individuals' right to work after ceasing government service will not be unduly restricted; and (c) the attractiveness of the Civil Service as a career will not be adversely affected and that limited human resources will be put to good use.
+Old Control Regime the Civil Service, or give rise to reasonable apprehension of deferred reward or benefit by a fair-minded and informed observer after having considered the relevant facts; (b) the said individuals' right to work after ceasing government service will not be unduly restricted; and (c) the attractiveness of the Civil Service as a career will not be adversely affected and that limited human resources will be put to good use.
 (III) Coverage 1.
 Directorate civil servants who were on pensionable/new permanent terms and ceased active service from 1 January 2006 to 31 August 2011.
-Directorate civil servants who are on pensionable/new permanent terms and cease active service on or after 1 September 2011.
-Directorate civil servants who were on agreement terms and entered into new or renewal agreements from 1 January 2006 to 31 August 2011.
-Directorate civil servants who ar agreement terms and enter into or renewal agreements on or 1 September 2011.
-(IV) Sanitisation period (counting from outside work is normally not permit cessation of active service during which ted) Minimum sanitisation period for directorate civil servants retired or retiring on pensionable or new permanent terms - 1-5.
+1. Directorate civil servants who are on pensionable/new permanent terms and cease active service on or after 1 September 2011.
+2. Directorate civil servants who were on agreement terms and entered into new or renewal agreements from 1 January 2006 to 31 August 2011.
+2. Directorate civil servants who are on agreement terms and enter into new or renewal agreements on or after 1 September 2011.
+(IV) Sanitisation period (counting from outside work is normally not permitted) · · Minimum sanitisation period for directorate civil servants retired or retiring on pensionable or new permanent terms - 1-5.
 Same as Section (IV) items 1 to 5 under the Old Control Regime.
 D4 or above (or equivalent) - 12 months; Others - 6 months.

-Old Control Regime New Control Regime 2.
-No minimum sanitisation period is specified for directorate civil servants leaving the Civil Service on grounds other than retirement (e.g. agreement officers and resignees).
+New Control Regime Old Control Regime 2.
+No minimum sanitisation period is specified for directorate servants leaving the Civil Service on grounds other than retirement (e.g. agreement officers and resignees).
 Each case will be considered on its own merits.
-3. The minimum sanitisation period is normally shortened or waived for notionally remunerated work and may be shortened for remunerated work taken up with the following organisations (the specified organisations) - (a) charitable, academic or other non-profit making organisations not primarily engaged in commercial operations; (b) non-commercial regional or international organisations; or (c) the Central Authorities of the People's Republic of China, where the work would not give rise to conflict of interest and is unlikely to cause negative public perception.
-4. For all other outside work (in particular work of a commercial nature), the minimum sanitisation period would only be shortened where there are special considerations, and provided that the work would not give rise to conflict of interest or negative public perception.
+3. The minimum sanitisation period is normally shortened or waived for notionally remunerated work and may be shortened for remunerated work taken up with the following organisations (the specified organisations) -(a) charitable, academic or other non-profit making organisations not primarily engaged commercial operations; (b) non-commercial regional international organisations; or (c) the Central Authorities of the People's Republic of China, where the work would not give rise to conflict of interest and is unlikely to cause negative public perception.
+4. For all other outside work (in particular work of a commercial nature), the minimum sanitisation period would only be shortened where there special are considerations, and provided that the work would not give rise to conflict of interest or negative public perception.
 5. Having regard to the circumstances of a particular case, a longer sanitisation period may be imposed if so required to more fully forestall